willfindlay/adaptivesec-F2020/journal/16-nov-17th.md

 classifications per paper.
 I think something like this _might_ be beneficial for our study as well.

+As an aside, I think that this paper will be useful to refer back to when I am conducting and writing up my own future research.
+They have a lot of solid ideas on how security research papers should be structured and written that I think can help make my own work more rigorous.

 ### Characterizing Scientific Reporting in Security Literature:An analysis of ACM CCS and IEEE S&P Papers

 A criterion given here that would be nice to include in our analysis: